python-ring-doorbell/python-ring-doorbell/README.md

-This project is a Python wrapper to access the Ring.comd doorbell.
+This project is a Python wrapper to access the Ring.com doorbell.

 Currently Ring.com does not offer an official API.